Last updated: July 24, 2020

 - Certain metropolitan areas, including San Francisco and Rancho Cucamonga, have enacted moratoriums for commercial evictions, as well

-Governor Lamont announced an executive order halting evictions through July 1, including a 60-day grace period for rent in April and May.
+Governor Lamont announced an executive order halting evictions through August 25, 2020.

 - Landlords may apply security deposits toward rent due in April, May, or June, at the request of tenants who have been financially affected as a result of COVID-19